 However, we do surface whether or not a Timesheet has categorized Hours as Billable/Non-Billable within a Project in one place - the Chart and Data Table found on Overview section of Project Management Page.
 Here you are able to toggle there between Financials and Hours.

-Please keep in mind that this is present as a way to help reconcile billable/non-billable distinctions within your Timesheet, rather than Parallax treating these hours as Billable or Non-Billable.
+Please keep in mind that this is presented as a way to help reconcile billable/non-billable distinctions within your Timesheet, rather than Parallax treating these hours as Billable or Non-Billable.

 In this case, while the Timesheet may consider that 11 of the Actual hours are non-billable, for the purposes of capacity, utilization, etc. this Person has 20 Actual Hours that will be considered Billable.

-When editing an People in Settings > People, you have the option to indicate that a Person Billable or Non-Billable, however, please keep in mind that this is intended to be used for the sake of segmentation, and hours for both roles will still be considered Billable or Non-Billable based on the assigned Project.
+When editing People in Settings > People, you have the option to indicate that a Person is Billable or Non-Billable.
+This is intended to be used for the sake of segmentation, and hours for both roles will still be considered Billable or Non-Billable based on the assigned Project.
+Ex.
 If a non-Billable worker is intended to have no Billable Capacity, but you still want the ability to add them to Billable Projects, the best way to do this is to set their Custom Capacity to 0%.